 I had been given two options.
 One, I could get surgery, where they would have to remove a pretty large portion of my femur.
 Here, I was told that I would not be able to dance again.
 The second option, which happened to be the one they were leaning more towards, was radiation.
 This option would give me the opportunity to return to ballet when I completed treatment.
 Although decision making is always tough, I always knew in my heart I wanted to take the radiation approach and hearing the reassurance from the doctors gave me a great amount of hope.
 I went through 6 weeks of radiation Monday through Friday along with receiving my chemotherapy.

 On November 16, 2018 I completed my last round of chemotherapy and on December 17 received my NED news.
 I am extremely thankful to The Children’s Hospital at Montefiore and all that was done for me throughout my treatment.
 I am thankful to have been given a second chance at doing what I love again and to my family who have been by my side throughout all of this.
 The journey was not an easy one, but after battling something like cancer, you gain this new profound sense of determination and appreciation.
 While I could barely lift my leg off the floor on my very first class back in ballet, I am excited to share my success after treatment.
-On September of 2019, I rejoined The Washington Ballet.
+In September of 2019, I rejoined The Washington Ballet.
 My last performance onstage before treatment was The Nutcracker, and the first shows back after cancer treatment were 44 performances of the Nutcracker in December of 2019.
 In September of 2020, I joined City Ballet of San Diego and I hope this inspires others, that you can put your heart and mind to anything it desires.
 I can not wait to see what the future has to offer.

 in Dance Magazine: